CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

 ## Summary

-In this exercise, you have successfully generated a document using GitHub Copilot Chat.
+In this exercise, you have successfully generated a document using GitHub Copilot Chat and pushed the code to your repository.

 ### You have successfully completed the lab